Premium Websites (databases):

 Virtual Reference Library

 E-books for reference on a wide range of topics.
+Entire sections or chapters can be downloaded to your computer, tablet, or eReader.

 This completely updated edition provides student with an easy-to-use guide to the history and current status of 315 cultural groups outside of the United States.
 Offers information about the cultures of the countries students are most likely to study.
 The essays are divided into 20 subcategories that make it easy to compare and contrast cultures.